Is it hunger? Or is that pang a need for something else?

 I breathed deeply.
 Noticed the sensation.
 It felt like a hole, a void.
 But wait a minute, it was higher than my stomach.
 It was coming from my chest.
 A vague feeling of emptiness.
 It was being interpreted by my brain as some need that must be fulfilled.
 Ahh, that word, I had never noticed that before: full, filled.

-It was an unfilled need that felt like hunger, so my brain had been telling me eat something to fill it up.
+It was an unfilled need that felt like hunger, so my brain had been telling me to eat something to fill it up.

 What was I really yearning for?

 I reviewed my day, my week.
-What was happening in my life that suddenly, out of nowhere late on a Friday afternoon, would cause this feeling to build and grow and feel so demanding that I would risk mindlessly cheating on carbs.
+What was happening in my life that suddenly, out of nowhere late on a Friday afternoon, would cause this feeling to build and grow and feel so demanding that I would risk mindlessly cheating on carbs?

 And then I knew, it was three things actually:

-- My 25-year-old daughter was travelling in England and I hadn’t heard from her for a week.
+- My 25-year-old daughter was traveling in England and I hadn’t heard from her for a week.
 Every day I had hoped to hear from her, but I knew she was busy with a packed schedule and an awkward time zone.
-I knew that she had been having some special meetings that might subtly or blatantly direct the course of her life (meetings university professors, and meeting her British boyfriend’s parents for the first time).
+I knew that she had been having some special meetings that might subtly or blatantly direct the course of her life (meeting university professors, and meeting her British boyfriend’s parents for the first time).
 I wanted to hear from her but as the day went on, I knew it was now past midnight in London so it was unlikely I would hear this day either.
 I had a need for connection and reassurance from her that was out of my control to meet.

 - My 28-year old daughter, living 3,000 miles away in Toronto, was having her final interview for a good job she really wanted, one that also might set her on a new course in life.
 But now it was past 6 pm there.
 Would she hear today?
 I wanted so much for her to get the job, to hear that it was hers.
 It was another need for connection and reassurance, to know all was right in her world, that was also completely out of my control to meet.